Simon-0711/ta_lyrics_sentiment_classification/README.md

 ## Start guide
 **Disclaimer: Since we did not create new image versions every time and did not host them anywhere, each initial start from scratch is a building from source.
-Please take note that this process might take some time depending on your network connection as it involves donwloading the images updating the registries and installing neccessary packages.**
+Please take note that this process might take some time depending on your network connection as it involves donwloading the images updating the registries and installing neccessary packages.
+Also make sure your system ahs sufficent memory to run elasticsearch, as this might otherwise cause troubles in the startup process**

 The following steps need to be executed in order to get the project up and running: